 Ronald G. Suny and Terry Martin eds., A State of Nations.
 Empire and Nation-making in the Age of Lenin and Stalin (Paperback Oxford UP; Oxford and New York 2001) ISBN 095144236.

 The seminar is a one term course which exists of twelve meetings of two hours.
-The seminar is divided into three parts, to begin with a general introduction of several weeks in the recent historiography and working towards a set of central research questions, next come several weeks of personal case-studies in sources on specific nationalities, to end with a round table session of one day for reaching comparative conclusions on the basis of the individually written research reports.
+The seminar is divided into three parts, to begin with a general introduction in the recent historiography and working towards a set of central research questions, next come individual case-studies for research in sources on specific nationalities, to end with a round table for collective discussion and comparative conclusions on the basis of the individually written final reports.